raphaelgebel/Retail_Sales_Analysis_PostgreSQL_and_Power_BI_Dashboard/README.md

 - **Microsoft Power BI** - Data visualization and dashboard creation
 - **Data Analysis Expressions (DAX)** - Creating measures within Power BI
 - **Visual Studio Code** - Writing SQL queries

-## Final Dashboards

-1. **Retail Sales Dashboard**
-This dashboard provides a high-level executive summary for Orders, Sales and Profit of a Superstore selling various products.

-2. **Profit Deep Dive**
-This dashboard focuses on the profit in more detail.